 What is an Emotional Support Animal (ESA)?

-An Emotional Support Animal is newly defined by Wis.
+An Emotional Support Animal is defined by Wis.
 Stat.
 106.50(1m)(im) as "an animal that provides emotional support, well-being, comfort, or companionship for an individual but that is not trained to perform tasks for the benefit of an individual with a disability."
 (This is consistent with, but not identical to, federal law.
 An inflexibly close reading of this definition might put someone in violation of federal law.)

 When can a tenant request an ESA?

 In order for a tenant to request an assistance/service animal as an accommodation for a disability, the animal must be necessary to afford the individual an equal opportunity to use and enjoy a dwelling or to participate in the housing service or program.
 Further, there must be a relationship between the individual’s disability and the accommodation the animal provides.
 If these requirements are met, a housing provider must permit the assistance animal as an accommodation.

 - reveal what kind of disability they have, or what disability is treated by the companion/service animal (Tenants are protected by HIPPA, which does not require the tenant or the health professional to disclose the nature of their disability or other medical details.
 Wis.
 Stats.
 106.50(2r)(bg)2. & (1m)(mx), 2017 Wis.
 Act 317, Secs.
 29 & 30)

 - require that the tenant/prospective tenant prove the animal has been specifically trained

 Landlords can request two pieces of formal documentation: